SciML/SciMLSensitivity.jl/docs/src/examples/ode/exogenous_input.md

 # Handling Exogenous Input Signals

-The key to using exogeneous input signals is the same as in the rest of the SciML universe: just use the function in the definition of the differential equation.
+The key to using exogenous input signals is the same as in the rest of the SciML universe: just use the function in the definition of the differential equation.
 For example, if it's a standard differential equation, you can use the form